t2trg/security-setup-iot-devices/draft-irtf-t2trg-security-setup-iot-devices.md

 Thread has the following characteristics:

   * Terms: Commissioning, discovery, provisioning.
-  * Players: Administrator, Border Agent, Border Router, Commissioner, Commissioner Candidate, Configurator, Device, End Device, End Device, Endpoint Identifier, Initiator, Joiner, Joiner Router, Owner, Peer, Responder, Server, User
+  * Players:
-  * Initial beliefs assumed in the device: The joiner needs to share credentials with an entity that belongs to the Thread network, prior to the authentication process.
+  * **Initial beliefs assumed in the device**: Thread mesh commissioning assumes that a device is manufactured with a unique EUI-64 and a Pre Shared Key for the Device (PSKd), which is a short human-readable string intended to be conveyed out-of-band to an authorized commissioner.
+This PSKd is typically printed on the device itself, on an attached label, or on the original packaging, and may also be encoded in a QR code to facilitate user entry.
+The commissioning process relies on the assumption that this PSKd is securely transferred by the user to the commissioner, such as a smartphone application, and is used to initiate a mutually authenticated commissioning exchange.
   * Processes: Petitioning, Joining
-  * Beliefs imparted to the device after protocol execution: Once the authentication takes place, a trust relation is established between the Joiner and the Commissioner it receives the network parameters needed to be attached to the Thread network.
+  * **Beliefs imparted to the device after protocol execution**: After completion of the Thread mesh commissioning process, the device possesses all information required to securely participate as a node in the Thread network.
+This includes information such as the network name, channel, PAN identifier, and security policy.
+The device is also provided the thread network key, which serves as the root of trust for securing link-layer frames and Mesh Link Establishment (MLE) communications; this allows the device to mutually authenticate neighboring nodes as legitimate members of the same security domain.
+In addition, the device acquires addressing and identity information (Mesh-Local Endpoint Identifier (ML-EID) and Routing Locator (RLOC)) to facilitate efficient IPv6 routing and forwarding within the network.

 # Comparison {#comp}